Withdrawal of United States troops from Iraq (2020–2021): June 2020 – January 2021: American–Iraqi "strategic dialogue"

 By June 2020, the Iraqi government had yet to act on the January parliamentary resolution to call for the departure of foreign troops, and the Iraqi military was reportedly reluctant to have U.S. forces leave altogether.
 On 1 June Spain announced its intentions to withdraw from its primary base in Iraq by the end of July.
 The United States and Iraq scheduled new negotiations regarding military, political, and economic cooperation for June.
-Security dialogue between the two countries last occurred in 2018.
+Strategic-level security dialogue between the two countries last occurred in 2018.
 On 9 June 2020, prior to the start of the dialogue, a rocket attack against U.S. troops in Baghdad International Airport concluded with no injuries.
-The Iraqi-U.S. negotiations began on June 11 and are to be conducted virtually and expected to continue for months.
+The Iraqi-U.S. negotiations began on June 11 and were to be conducted virtually and expected to continue for months.
 The negotiations began amid continued tensions with Iran and a resurgence of ISIL attacks.
 According to The New York Times, the ISIL insurgency began to intensify by mid-2020, partially due to Iraqi security forces diverting resources to enforce curfews and lock downs due to the COVID-19 pandemic.

 The anti-ISIL coalition transferred control of Besmaya Camp to Iraqi forces on 25 July 2020.
 The base was largely used by Spanish forces to train Iraqi troops and was the seventh military installation handed over to the Iraqi government in 2020.

 On 23 August, U.S. troops withdrew from Taji Base and handed it over to Iraqi security forces.
 On 28 August, a U.S. official said that the U.S. was expected to reduce troops by a third from 5,200 to 3,500.
-On September 9, the U.S. military said it will reduce its troops in Iraq from 5,200 to 3,000.
+On 9 September, the U.S. military said it will reduce its troops in Iraq from 5,200 to 3,000.